Posts Tagged ‘depression’

 Cognitive Distortions of Depression

 Depression contributes, and is maintained by common distorted thought patterns.
+It is a vicious circle, which keep us depressed.

 This checklist is taken from the Wikipedia, “Feeling Good” book and other sources, with some changes and additions.
 As you go through this list try to identify these patterns that you tend to use.
 It may be an eye opener: You will realize that what sounded like “the reality”, is indeed very subjective.
 This is the first step to start controlling those thought patterns, and influence your mood.
 You may want to keep track of these thought patterns in a journal.